art-institute-of-chicago/artic.edu/docs/apiModels.md

 ];

 $results = \App\Models\Api\Exhibition::query()->rawSearch($params)->getSearch();
 ```

 Remember that you could simply build scopes as you would normally do with Eloquent models.
-Lets create one at the `Exhibition` model:
+Let's use the above query as a scope on the `Exhibition` model:

 ```php
 public function scopeNextTwoWeeks($query) {